21-designs/RAF-RichApplicationFramework/README.md

 Features
 --------
-- Support for command-line and GUI applicatins.
+- Support for command-line and GUI applications.
 - A Single application instance feature to prevent a second execution.
 - Checks if an appropriate Java version is installed, otherwise it will open a support website (http://java.com/download).
 - Handles local file and resource storage.